Previously I showed a

 Here I continue with a functional implementation of

-, with code in
+dynamic-wind, with code in

 github.com/awwx/arc-cps.